DH-1 (rocket): First stage

 The first stage is cylindrical in shape, 25 ft and 30 ft.
 It has an empty weight of 40,000 lb, carries 168,000 lb of methane and oxygen, and a gross lift-off weight (GLOW) of 209,000 lb, including the second stage.
-It is fitted with five RL-60 and 4 RL-10 sustainer engines, and 4 small jet landing engines, all modified to burn methane.
+It is fitted with five RL-60 and 4 RL10 sustainer engines, and 4 small jet landing engines, all modified to burn methane.
 At launch it is mounted on four internal launch-rails fitted with pneumatic shock absorbers, rather than locked to the launch frame with explosive bolts.
 Allowing the DH-1 to rise as soon as thrust exceeds weight avoids sudden shock loads and allows it to settle back onto the launch frame in the event of critical engine failure in the first few meters of flight.

 Flight is functionally similar to the DC-X. At launch all 9 rockets are fired until the DH-1 reaches 100,000 feet (~30 km).
 At that point the RL-60s are shut down and the sustainer engines push the rocket up to 200,000 ft (~60 km) where separation occurs.
 The first stage flight profile is almost entirely vertical, with only slight sideways motion to keep above the launch/landing area.
 The first stage then drops back to the launch site, experiencing reentry heating roughly comparable to the SR-71, releasing a drogue chute at 120,000 ft, and decelerating and landing propulsively with 30 seconds reserve fuel on the jet engines.

 Second stage

 The second stage is cone shaped, 20 ft, 44 ft, and cone angle of 11.5 degrees.
 It has an empty weight of 17,000 lb, carries 82,000 lb of hydrogen and oxygen, and a gross weight of 99,000 lb at separation.
-It is fitted with two RL-60 and a small RCS system.
+It is fitted with two RL-60 and a small reaction control system.
 At staging height the air is so thin the engines can be optimised for vacuum without performance penalty.
 The inter-tank section doubles as the flight and cargo cabin.
 Power is provided by batteries and a strip of solar panels that run around the top of the cabin.
 Reentry is base first and is protected by transpiration heatshield, before a parafoil is deployed and the upper stage glides down in a horizontal position to land on three legs; two extended from the base and one from the nosecone.